Secret Server Reported Events

 cs2 The name of the user or group added to the role.

-CS3 The name of the folder containing the secret.
+cs3 The name of the folder containing the secret.

-duscr The username that is being viewed is outdated.
+duser The username being viewed or updated.

-file ID The ID for the specific item on which the action occurred.
+fileID The ID for the specific item on which the action occurred.

 fileType The type or category of the item on which the action occurred.